Jason Myers: 2021 season

 Myers' consecutive field goal streak would reach 37 straight field goals, the 4th longest streak in NFL history.
 On September 26, 2021, against the Minnesota Vikings, the streak ended as he missed a 44-yard field goal attempt wide left.
 After missing 4 of his first 10 field goals in the season, Myers would end the season by making 11 of his last 13 attempts.
 In total, Myers made 17 of his 23 field goal attempts and 44 of his 47 extra point attempts during the 2021 season.

+2022 season

 In Week 18 of the 2022 season, Myers missed the game-winning field goal in the 4th quarter off the upright.
 However, later he hit the game-winning field goal in overtime as the Seahawks won 19–16 against the Rams.
 In the 2022 season, Myers converted 41 of 42 extra point attempts and 34 of 37 field goal attempts.
 With 143 points scored in the 2022 season, he led the NFL.
 He was named as a Pro Bowler for the 2022 season.

 On January 18, 2023, Myers signed a four-year contract extension with the Seahawks which made him the second-highest paid kicker in the league behind only Justin Tucker.
 In September, he was named a team captain.